 Represents an accelerometer sensor.

 This sensor returns G-force values with respect to the x, y, and z axes.

 For an example implementation, see the accelerometer sample.

 Provides access to accelerometer data thresholds (also known as change sensitivity).

 Provides data for the accelerometer reading– changed event.

 Provides data for the accelerometer-shaken event.

-Represents an activity sensor that provides the activity and status of a sensor.
+Represents a sensor that provides the activity and status of a sensor.

 Represents the reading of an activity sensor that provides readings for the sensor.

 Represents data for the reading–changed event of the sensor.